MonicaTePa/PayMoonBackend/README.md

 # PayMoonBackend

 Development of the backend of the PayMoon web application, an application for electronic payments and money transactions.
-This project was developed as a final project of the FullSatck Development Bootcamp at BIT (Instituto Tecnológico de Bogotá).
+This project was developed as a final project of the FullSatck Development Bootcamp at BIT (Bogota Institute of Technology).
 It is implemented with NodeJS, Express and connects to a database in Mongo Atlas.

 Frontend Repository: https://github.com/MonicaTePa/PayMoon